-VEHICLE BODY, SECURITY AND CONDITION - (INTERIOR) thod of Inspection Reasons for Rejection dy Condition (Interior) Examine thoroughly the interior for damaged, insecure or loose fixtures, fittings or accessories. a.
-Insecure and loose fixtures, fittings accessories. or b.
+WEHICLE BODY, SECURITY AND CONDITION - (INTERIOR) Method of Inspection Reasons for Rejection Reasons for Rejection dy Condition (Interior) neasons for nejection a. a.
+Insecure and loose fixtures, fittings or accessories. b.
 Dirty, missing and worn trim, carpets, seat belts, mats, headlining, boot area and inclusion of prescribed items.
 Remove mats to inspect carpets underneath for cleanliness and wear. b.
-Missing, heavily soiled, stained, worn insecure trim, carpets, headlining, and mats any of the aforementioned not repaired in uniform manner to match existing colo and/or material. or a с.
+Missing, heavily soiled, stained worn or insecure trim, carpets, headlining, and mats. c.
 Examine interior lights, motion door locks and warning lights. c.
-An inoperative interior light (all lights mu illuminate if they are part of th manufacturer's standard equipment).
-Missin or defective motion switch/lock or warnin lamp not illuminated. he ng d.
-Examine heating and ventilation systems for correct operation, including passenger compartment controls where fitted (includes electric front and rear screen demisters).
-A system(s), which does not function correctl or any part is missing including vents, contro and switches. e.
+An inoperative interior light (all lights must illuminate if they are part of the manufacturer's standard equipment).
+Missing or defective motion switch/lock or warning lamp not illuminated. d.
+Examine heating and ventilation systems for correct operation, including passenger compartment controls where fitted (includes electric front and rear screen demisters). d.
+A system(s), which does not function correctly, or any part is missing including vents, controls and switches. e.
 Examine all windows ensuring they are operational and allow lowering and rising easily. e.
-An opening window that is inoperative requires unreasonable force to open and close mechanism broken/missing. f.
+An opening window that is inoperative or requires unreasonable force to open and or close mechanism broken/missing. f.
 Examine interior door locks, grab handles/rails safety covers. f.
-Missing, defective or loose door locks, chi locks, protective covers grab handles and rai Grab handles/rails, which are rigid to aid th blind and partially sighted, and are worn excess. ls. ne g.
+Missing, defective or loose door locks, child locks, protective covers grab handles and rails.
+Grab handles/rails, which are rigid to aid the blind and partially sighted, and are worn to excess. g.
 Examine grills/partitions for security and condition. g.
-A grill/partition which is insecure or has sha edge which may cause injury to passengers driver. - h.
-Examine electrical wiring for condition, security, including intercom systems.
-Frayed, chaffing wiring, non-shielded termina and cables so routed that they cause a tr hazard, cables that can be easily disconnecte Intercom system defective, warning lig inoperative and signs illegible/missing. ip d. i.
-Examine the boot for access, contents, cleanliness, and water ingress.
-Unable to open, close and or lock boot li failure of boot lid support mechanism defective seals/evidence of water ingress dirty boot and or carpets, loose items stored boot (i.e. spare wheel tools and equipme etc.). n, ss, in
+A grill/partition which is insecure or has sharp edge which may cause injury to passengers or driver. h.
+Examine electrical wiring for condition, security, including intercom systems. h.
+Frayed, chaffing wiring, non-shielded terminals and cables so routed that they cause a trip hazard, cables that can be easily disconnected.
+Intercom system defective, warning light inoperative and signs illegible/missing. i.
+Examine the boot for access, contents, cleanliness, and water ingress. i.
+Unable to open, close and or lock boot lid, failure of boot lid support mechanism, defective seals/evidence of water ingress, dirty boot and or carpets, loose items stored in boot (i.e. spare wheel tools and equipment etc).